-Submerged packed-bed reactors are similar in configuration to biological aerated filters.
-However, they are not aerated and supplemental carbon, such as methanol is usually added to the feed stream to provide a carbon source for denitrification.
-Like biological aerated filters, submerged packed-bed reactors require backwashing to remove trapped solids and excess biological growth.
+Submerged packed-bed reactors are similar in configuration to BAFs.
+However, they are not aerated and supplemental carbon, such as methanol, is usually added to the feed stream to provide a carbon source for denitrification.
+Like BAFs, submerged packed-bed reactors require backwashing to remove trapped solids and excess biological growth.
 In both cases, this backwash stream must be treated and is pumped to the head of the plant to be treated as primary influent.
-Submerged packed beds are further evaluated in this report.

-Nitrification and denitrification can be achieved in a single packed-bed that combines the features of a biological aerated filter and of a submerged packed-bed reactor.
-In this type of reactor, the packed-bed is about three meters deep.
-The air diffusers are set at about two meters beneath the surface, so that the lower section is not aerated and denitrification takes place in the lower section.
-Supplemental carbon is required with secondary effluent because secondary effluent does not contain enough carbon for denitrification to proceed.
-This combined nitrification/denitrification process has not been attempted at large plants and is not retained for further evaluation, though it is worth considering in the future for space-saving reasons if its feasibility at large scale is demonstrated.
+Nitrification and denitrification can also be achieved in a single packed-bed that combines the features of a biological aerated filter and of a submerged packed-bed reactor.
+In this type of reactor, the packedbed is about three meters deep.
+The air diffusers are set at about two meters beneath the surface, so that the lower section is not aerated, allowing denitrification to take place.
+This combined nitrification/denitrification process has not been attempted at large plants and is not retained for further evaluation.
+Simultaneous nitrification and denitrification in submerged packed bed reactors is also an emerging technology.
+This process requires additional instrumentation for close control over the process DO.
+This would be difficult to achieve at Deer Island's scale.
+Both of these processes are worth considering in the future if feasibility at large scale is demonstrated.